chrishodgson/chrishodgson.github.io/symfony/_posts/2017-12-17-symfony-command-line-options.md

 ---
 layout: post
-title: Symfony Command Line Options
+title: Command Line Options for the Symfony Console
 summary: Some useful command line options for the symfony console.
 tags: [console, cheatsheet]
 featured: true